Ivan Jolić

-Ivan Jolić (born 18 May 1980 in Livno, SR Bosnia and Herzegovina, SFR Yugoslavia) is a Bosnian Croatian retired football striker.
+Ivan Jolić (born 18 May 1980) is a Bosnian former professional footballer who played as a forward.

 Club career

+Jolić was born in Livno, SR Bosnia and Herzegovina, SFR Yugoslavia.

 NK Troglav Livno

 Jolic started playing football in his hometown in Livno NK Troglav, where he played in all young categories, for the first team he played when he was 17.

 NK Široki Brijeg

 After FC Troglav, he went in one of the best organized Bosnian and Herzegovinian clubs, NK Siroki Brijeg, where he played one season, attending to return to the parent club.
 Professional game for FC Troglav moved him to Croatian club NK Varteks where he signed contract for four years.

 NK Varteks

 Jolic played for NK Varteks from 2002 till 2006.
 In this period, he played in two semi-finals and two Croatian Cup finals, but club didn't win the title.
 In that period, Varteks was a constant participant in UEFA competitions.
-In the 2005-2006 season, Jolic scored 11 goals and, with Leon Benko, was one of the best league tandems.
+In the 2005–2006 season, Jolic scored 11 goals and, with Leon Benko, was one of the best league tandems.
 According to good performances and references, he was transferred to Israeli club Hapoel Tel Aviv.